indieweb/wordpress-indieauth/readme.md

 Some hosting providers filter this out using mod_security.
 For one user, they needed [Rule 340162](https://wiki.atomicorp.com/wiki/index.php/WAF_340162) whitelisted as it detects the use of a URL as an argument.

+### What is Ticket Auth and how do I enable it? ###

+[Ticket Auth](https://indieweb.org/IndieAuth_Ticket_Auth) is a developing extension to OAuth2/IndieAuth.
+It creates a ticket endpoint on your site where other sites can send you a ticket, which can be redeemed for a token to access private resources on that other site.
+You can enable the experimental endpoint functionality by adding the below to your wp-config.php.
+If this becomes more established, it will be added in the settings page.

+   define( 'INDIEAUTH_TICKET_ENDPOINT', true );

+At this time, the functionality is limited to the receiving of tickets, not the sending of same.
+It enables a new tab under the User called Manage External Tokens, which allows you to see which external tokens are stored.
+Tokens are stored per user.

+Since the extension is developing, there is currently not a specified way to transfer this token to a client to be used.

 ## Upgrade Notice ##

+### 4.0.1 ###

+Introduces experimental Ticket Auth Endpoint, which allows the receipt of tickets and the storage of external tokens.
+This is disabled by default and can only be enabled through a flag.

 ### 4.0.0 ###